fastly/compute-js-static-publish/MIGRATING.md

     ```

 ## Webpack

+Webpack is no longer enabled for new projects

 Starting with `v4.0.0` of this tool, webpack is no longer required and is disabled by default for new applications.
 This can simplify development and result in shorter build times.